The Maya Writing System

-The four codices (Maya books) known to us, are mostly about astrology (eclipses, Venus cycles, horoscopes).
+The four codices (Maya books) known to us, are mostly about astrology (eclipses, Venus cycles and horoscopes).

 How many Maya glyphs are there?

-There are over one thousand glyphs referenced by epigraphers but there are many variants for each sign and thus there was never more than 500 glyphs in use at any time.
+Over one thousand glyphs have been recorded by epigraphers, but there are many variants for each sign and so there was never more than 500 glyphs in use at any time.

 Did the Maya write books?

 Yes, the Maya wrote books (now called Codices) made from bark paper.
 Only four have survived and are known to us:

 - The Dresden Codex (Codex Dresdensis) is held at the Sächsische Landesbibliothek (the state library) in Dresden, Germany.